bowman-lab/PopShift/README.md

   traj_list.txt
 ```

-here are the options and arguments, in order:
+Here are the options and arguments, in order:
-- `find-bonds`: find bonds using two different cutoffs, the first for heavy atoms and the second for hydrogen. not necessary if bonds are present in the file used for 'model'. better to have bonds written into pdbs so that the prep program doesn't need to build them.
+- `find-bonds`: find bonds using two different cutoffs, the first for heavy atoms and the second for hydrogen.
+Not necessary if bonds are present in the file used for 'model'.
+Better to have bonds written into pdbs so that the prep program doesn't need to build them.
-- `make-receptor-sel-chain-a`: make the written pdbs have chain a identification. some system prep tools require this.
+- `make-receptor-sel-chain-a`: make the written pdbs have chain a identification.
+Some system prep tools require this.
-- `assignments`: the assignments or discretized trajectory file, saved as a 'ragged array. alternatively, an array of center indices saved as a `.npy`. to subsample randomly the full assignments file is obligatory, and **the order of the trajectories in the assignments file and the coordinate trajectory paths must match**.[^1]
+- `assignments`: the assignments or discretized trajectory file, saved as a 'ragged array. alternatively, an array of center indices saved as a `.npy`.
+To subsample randomly the full assignments file is obligatory, and **the order of the trajectories in the assignments file and the coordinate trajectory paths must match**.[^1]
-- `align-resid-list`: this expects a text-file that `numpy.genfromtxt` can turn into a 1-d array of `int`s. these correspond to the `resid`s from the model that should be used in the iterative alignment.
+- `align-resid-list`: this expects a text-file that `numpy.genfromtxt` can turn into a 1-d array of `int`s.
+These correspond to the `resid`s from the model that should be used in the iterative alignment.
 - `number-frames`: select this many frames from each msm bin.
 - `mapping`: this corresponds to an enspara-style 'to' trim mapping; a dictionary containing the indexes of the original assignments trajectories as keys and the indexes they should be mapped to after ergodic trimming as values.
 - `system_name`: the name you'd like to give to this particular extraction. will become the directory name within which the `receptor` dir containing the tree of selected frames is written.
-- `prot_masses.pdb`: this is the model file. for this particular command i was using a `prot_masses.pdb` generated by gromacs, which means it doesn't have connectivity which is why the example also contains `find-bonds`.
+- `prot_masses.pdb`: this is the model file.
+For this particular command I was using a `prot_masses.pdb` generated by gromacs, which means it doesn't have connectivity which is why the example also contains `find-bonds`.
-- `eq-probs.npy`: a numpy array containing equilibrium probabilities. could also be a pyemma msm saved as a pickle file, in which case `mapping` would not have been necessary. used to communicate to the script how many states are active.
+- `eq-probs.npy`: a numpy array containing equilibrium probabilities.
+Could also be a pyemma MSM saved as a pickle file, in which case `mapping` would not have been necessary.
+Used to communicate to the script how many states are active.
-- `random`: the sampling mode requested here randomly picks frames from each msm bin without replacement. there are other options; consult the help statement. `centers` will switch the tool to operating on the provided coordinate trajectory as a centers trajectory.
+- `random`: the sampling mode requested here randomly picks frames from each msm bin without replacement.
+There are other options; consult the help statement. `centers` will switch the tool to operating on the provided coordinate trajectory as a centers trajectory.
-- `!hydrogen`: the [loos selection string](https://grossfieldlab.github.io/loos/selections.html) to apply to the residues selected as the pocket for the purposes of alignment. this string means 'not hydrogen', or in other words 'all heavy atoms'.
+- `!hydrogen`: the [loos selection string](https://grossfieldlab.github.io/loos/selections.html) to apply to the residues selected as the pocket for the purposes of alignment.
+This string means 'not hydrogen', or in other words 'all heavy atoms'.
-- `traj_list.txt`: a text file containing paths to the coordinate trajectoies frames should be extracted from. a sequence of at least one paths may also be provided here, but as previously mentioned **the order of the trajectories in the assignments file and the coordinate trajectory paths must match**. because of this i much prefer to create a list of trajectories and save it as a text file when i cluster, then pass that list around to subsequent tools. if operating in centers mode then this argument should be a path to the trajectory of centers.
+- `traj_list.txt`: a text file containing paths to the coordinate trajectoies frames should be extracted from.
+A sequence of at least one paths may also be provided here, but as previously mentioned **the order of the trajectories in the assignments file and the coordinate trajectory paths must match**.[^1] because of this I much prefer to create a list of trajectories and save it as a text file when I cluster, then pass that list around to subsequent tools.
+If operating in centers mode then this argument should be a path to the trajectory of centers.

-calling `pick_align_frames.py --help` will provide more information about alternative strategies for picking frames (for example, using just cluster centers, or picking particular numbers of frames from each bin). it's also worth noting that pick_align_frames can be imported into other python sessions, so if you want to rip random frames into sub-trajectories for other reasons this is possible. finally, note that subsample trajectories that are not pdbs can also be written to disk if desired. this can be nice if trying to use normal trajectory analysis tools on the selected frames, because reading in piles of pdbs instead of one dcd per msm bin can be annoying and slow.
+Calling `pick_align_frames.py --help` will provide more information about alternative strategies for picking frames (for example, using just cluster centers, or picking particular numbers of frames from each bin).
+It's also worth noting that pick_align_frames can be imported into other python sessions, so if you want to rip random frames into sub-trajectories for other reasons this is possible.
+Finally, note that subsample trajectories that are not PDBs can also be written to disk if desired.
+This can be nice if trying to use normal trajectory analysis tools on the selected frames, because reading in piles of PDBs instead of one dcd per msm bin can be annoying and slow.

-[^1]: the order of `*.xtc`, python's `glob.glob('*.xtc')` python's `pathlib.path.glob('*.xtc')` and `find . -name '*.xtc'` will not necessarily be consistent across runs. the first of these results in ascii-betical ordering (meaning that `traj-11.xtc` will come _before_ `traj-2.xtc` for bash and derivative shells). the other three, if unsorted, will come in the file-system's order. importantly, **the filesystem order can change** if the contents of the filesystem change, which is why many references point out that the returns of such commands--when unsorted explicitly--are arbitrary. this is an easy way for one to shoot oneself in the foot.
+[^1]: the order of `*.xtc`, python's `glob.glob('*.xtc')` python's `pathlib.path.glob('*.xtc')` and `find . -name '*.xtc'` will not necessarily be consistent across runs.
+The first of these results in ascii-betical ordering (meaning that `traj-11.xtc` will come _before_ `traj-2.xtc` for bash and derivative shells).
+The other three, if unsorted, will come in the file-system's order.
+Importantly, **the filesystem order can change** if the contents of the filesystem change, which is why many references point out that the returns of such commands--when unsorted explicitly--are arbitrary.
+This is an easy way for one to shoot oneself in the foot.
 # Docking scripts

 ## Preparing receptors and ligands for docking

 we prepare each of the receptor conformations as a completely independent system, so each is represented by its own pdbqt file and can thus be run as an isolated job on whatever hardware is available. this leaves some things to be desired, but as a first pass it's worked for us.

-in general these scripts are set up to play nicely with one another by assuming that the directory structure of the intermediate files will be maintained--this isn't a hard requirement, but it does keep things convenient. because we are using other command-line tools to prepare ligands and receptors for docking, we are really just expecting that the prepared files will be in the same place as the files they were prepped from. there are a lot of ways to call a command-line tool on a file such that it writes a new file with the same path but a different file extension. here are several i have used in the past:
+In general these scripts are set up to play nicely with one another by assuming that the directory structure of the intermediate files will be maintained--this isn't a hard requirement, but it does keep things convenient.
+Because we are using other command-line tools to prepare ligands and receptors for docking, we are really just expecting that the prepared files will be in the same place as the files they were prepped from.
+There are a lot of ways to call a command-line tool on a file such that it writes a new file with the same path but a different file extension.
+Here are several I have used in the past:

-using gnu parallel:
+Using gnu parallel:

 ```
 # use find to get the paths rel. to cwd;